First National Bank Field

 First National Bank Field is a Minor League Baseball park located in downtown Greensboro, North Carolina.
-The home of the Greensboro Grasshoppers of the High-A East, it opened on April 3, 2005.
+The home of the Greensboro Grasshoppers of the South Atlantic League, it opened on April 3, 2005.
 The park is on the block bounded by Bellemeade, Edgeworth, Smith, and Eugene Streets.

 The stadium's seating capacity is 7,499 people, 5,300 of which are chair-back seats.
 The stadium was built to Double-A standards and has room for future expansion.
 In 2017, the Grasshoppers had the best average attendance in the South Atlantic League and the highest total attendance in the league.